lbrclbrc/my_coin/whitepaper_draft.md

    > commitChange = Poseidon(value_change, blind_change, N_new)

-   This `commitChange` is then attached to Alice’s List of Commits as a new anonymous balance.
+   This `commitChange` is then attached to Alice’s List of Commit as a new hidden-amount commit in Alice’s List of Commits.

 3. **Generate mandatory backup ciphertexts `S1 / S2`:**